Are you sure you want to delete this comment? It cannot be undone. |

 bethbgmcc •3 months ago

 This is interesting as my dog is refusing to eat the latest bag we have.
-He's been on this with no problems for over a year.Diane Elliott bethbgmcc •one month ago
+He's been on this with no problems for over a year.Diane Elliott bethbgmcc •2 months ago

 Hi Liz, Thank you for reaching out, and I am sorry to hear about what has happened with your dog.
 We completely understand your concerns, but I want to reassure you that there have been no changes to our ingredients or recipe.
 Various factors can lead to a dog falling ill, and it would be highly unusual for this to be attributed to an issue with our food.
 At Wolfworthy, our food undergoes thorough testing at every production stage to detect harmful bacteria like Salmonella, E. coli, and Campylobacter, ensuring that our highest standards are upheld.
 It is possible that your dog may have contracted a bug causing the sickness.
 Local vets can always let you know if they have seen an increase of diarrhea and sickness bugs without you even having to go in.
 When reintroducing food after a sickness episode, it's advisable to follow a gradual transition to prevent further stomach upset.
 You can follow our transition guide here: Transition Guide: https://wolfworthy.helpdocs.io/article/mqntsc621h-how-do-i-transition-my-dog Sometimes, slight overfeeding can also lead to sickness.
 If you would like me to review the feeding amount, please provide the following details: Age of your dog: Breed: Current weight: Expected adult weight if under 12 months: Body condition (overweight/underweight/ideal): Spayed/neutered: Amount of Wolfworthy currently being fed: Any other food provided (treats, human food, toppers, Licky mats, Kong fillers, etc.): Warm regards, DianeSharonSmith37 •3 months ago